unternet-co/web-applets/sdk/README.md

 // console.log: { name: "Ada Lovelace" }
 ```

-It may also be helpful to check available applets at a domain, or in your local public folder if you've downloaded a set of Web Applets you want your product to use.
+It may also be helpful to check available applets at a domain, or in your public folder.
 For that you can extract the applet headers from the App Manifest at the public root (`/manifest.json`), and see the available applets and a shorthand for the actions you can take in them.
 This is automatically created when you build your applets.

 ```js
 const headers = await applets.getHeaders('/');